VijayrajS/PEARLS/README.md

 The PEARLS data visualisation is used to provide a conceptual visualisation of high-dimensional data clusters, proposed by Mr. Nahil Jain in 2012.
 The algorithm aims to extract meaningful information from large quantities of data by clustering them using some already existing clustering algorithm, re-clustering the clusters to form ‘pearls’, which are then assigned a particular shape, and placed in 3D space with respect to the centroid of the cluster.
 For a more detailed description of the algorithm, refer to [‘Visual Analysis of High Dimensional Real Data - Nahil Jain, 2012’](https://faculty.iiit.ac.in/~kamal/thesis_Nahil_Jain.pdf).

 The web app for the same has been implemented with ReactJS library on the frontend, and python code on the backend (hosted on the backend).
+[Click here](https://www.youtube.com/watch?v=lh8wPMyOxVM) to see the demo video.

 ## Author of original code : [Vijayraj Shanmugaraj](https://github.com/VijayrajS)
 ## Guide for project: [Kamal Karlapalem](https://faculty.iiit.ac.in/~kamal/)